psv-plugins-archive/sharpscale/README.md

 In integer and real modes, a few lines may be cropped from the top and bottom to preserve aspect ratio of the framebuffer.

-#### PS1 aspect ratio modes
+#### PS1 aspect ratio

-PS1 aspect ratio modes only take effect in integer, real, and fitted scaling modes and is applied before scaling.
+PS1 aspect ratio can be forced in integer, real, and fitted scaling modes and is applied before scaling.

 - Pixel: aspect ratio of the framebuffer
 - 4∶3: aspect ratio is forced to 4∶3